Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 * You can launch Kibana directly from a web browser.
 For more information, see [Navigating to Kibana from a web browser](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_from_browser).
 * You can launch Kibana from the [{{site.data.keyword.Bluemix_notm}} UI within the context of a cluster.
 For more information, see [Navigating to Kibana from the dashboard of a container that is deployed in a Kubernetes cluster](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_for_containers_kube).

-If you forward the log data of an app that runs in a container to the Docker log collector in JSON format, you can search and analyze log data in Kibana by using JSON fields.
+If you forward the log data of an app that runs in a container to the Container runtime log collector in JSON format, you can search and analyze log data in Kibana by using JSON fields.
 For more information, see [Sending logs so you can use the fields in a message as Kibana search fields](/docs/services/CloudLogAnalysis/containers/containers_kubernetes.html#send_data_in_json).

 To view logs in Kibana, consider the following information: